Pesa Bydgostia

-Pesa Bydgostia (type 16WEk designated as series ED74, with car types 310Bak, 411Bak, 411Bbk, and 310Bbk) is a four-car standard-gauge electric multiple unit of Polish production, manufactured by Pesa Bydgoszcz upon order from Przewozy Regionalne, with a total of 14 units produced.
+Pesa Bydgostia (type 16WEk designated as series ED74, with car types 310Bak, 411Bak, 411Bbk, and 310Bbk) is a four-car standard-gauge electric multiple unit of Polish production, manufactured by Pesa Bydgoszcz upon order from Polregio, with a total of 14 units produced.
 In December 2008, they were transferred to PKP Intercity.
 The train set is a developmental version of the Pesa Acatus train.

 History

 After World War II, electric multiple units were produced exclusively by Pafawag in Wrocław until 1997.
 Pafawag was the manufacturer of the most popular electric multiple unit series in Poland, the EN57.
 Following its privatization in the 1990s, Pafawag ceased the production of these rolling stock, with the last unit produced being the ED73 in 1997.
 For several years, no electric multiple units were produced in Poland.

 During this period, Polish State Railways and later local governments primarily purchased diesel railcars and diesel multiple units due to the dominance of fuel-intensive diesel locomotives on non-electrified lines.
 This allowed Polish manufacturers and operators to gain experience in the production and operation of lightweight rail vehicles.
 Additionally, the EN57 electric multiple units owned by Polish operators were modernized.

 Electric multiple units from new manufacturers began to appear on Polish tracks in 2004.
 Since then, tenders for the supply of electric multiple units have been won by three manufacturers: Pesa Bydgoszcz (formerly ZNTK Bydgoszcz), Newag (formerly ZNTK Nowy Sącz), and Stadler Rail.
 Pesa, after undergoing a significant restructuring in 1998, initially focused on producing railbuses from 2001 but began constructing its first electric multiple units in 2004 for the Warsaw Commuter Railway – the 13WE (EN95).
 Despite plans to purchase 10 units, production ceased after just one unit.
 In 2005, Pesa developed a project to produce the first electric multiple units adapted for 3,000 V DC voltage in both 3 and 4-car versions.
 The first prototype was the 4-car Acatus, tested initially as a 4-car unit (ED74-01, type 16WE) and later as a 3-car unit (ED59-01, type 15WE), which significantly reduced the number of tests required for the slightly later ordered 4-car Bydgostia units.